-Special note for you: You find all sources for the images in the captions.
-Each and every link in this post, not only the captions, leads to an amazing gallery of the designer to see more pictures of the kitchen, or to a meaty, information-loaded post where you can find out more about the kitchen that grabbed your attention to see more details about them.
-Do not hesitate to jump over!
+Special note for you: As always you find all sources under the images.
+Each and every link in this post (not only the captions), leads to an amazing gallery of the interior, and a meaty, information-loaded post where you can find out more about what grabbed your attention and see more details and images.
+Do jump over!

 Kitchen Colors Are Important

 Kitchens are still the heart of the home – even more so these days when people are being at home in quarantine.
 Kitchens truly are becoming the actual center of the home.
 Giving your kitchen the right look and feel is more and more important these days because it’s becoming the main space where you come together and make delicious meals with and for your family and friends.

 In order to do that, picking the right colors is crucial, because they establish the atmosphere of the space, represent your personality, and express the purpose of the space you’re creating in your kitchen.